 Scenarios not considered as labour hire

 - An unlicensed or licensed subcontractor contracts to a licensed trade contractor or builder on an hourly rates basis to produce an outcome e.g. frame the house, install windows and doors, install a roof, place and finish a concrete slab.
-The subcontractor doesn’t provide materials but is responsible for rectifying defects and is engaged to produce an outcome.
+The subcontractor doesn’t provide materials but is responsible for rectifying defects and is engaged to produce an outcome under a detailed written subcontract agreement.
 The trade contractor or builder purchase the materials.
 The arrangement is no different to a typical subcontractor/contractor arrangement except the subcontractor does not provide the materials to do the work.